Planeson/bus_eta_dev/readme.md

 To optimize for GMB usability, ETA less than 8 minutes is omitted.
 The second/third ETA would be used instead.
 This helps to make 11/M actually usable, if you trust GMB ETA.

+Using Firefox breaks the font rendering and the page looks horrible.

 ## Screenshot
 ![V1 screenshot](screenshot.jpg)
 V1